Computers aren't always problem free and you might need someone to provide support or repair services.

 If you enter into a contract for support services without face-to-face contact with the service provider, e.g. over the phone or on the internet, the contract will need to comply with the distance selling regulations.
 You must be made aware (usually in writing) of your rights to cancel these contracts.

-The type of repair service varies between sellers and manufacturers, so ask before you buy.
+The type of repair service offered varies between sellers and manufacturers, so ask before you buy.
 Pick a seller that provides the best service for you.
-If your PC breaks down, always check whether it is still covered by a warranty as explained below.
-Repair services are commonly organised in one of the following ways:
+If your computer breaks down, always check whether it's still covered by a warranty (see below).

-If you are unhappy with the service, try to sort it out directly with the seller (or the head office if the seller is part of a chain).
+If you're unhappy with the service, try to sort it out directly with the seller, giving them a chance to correct it.

 Keep a record of all contact, including dates, times and what was said.

 If you don't get the outcome you want, put your complaint in writing to the manager (or the head office if the seller is part of a chain) and send a copy to any trade association the seller belongs to.
 The association may be able to resolve the dispute.